A sweet-tasting syrup that can help you lose weight?

-This article takes an objective look at Yacon syrup and the studies behind it.
+This article takes an objective look at Yacon syrup and reviews the studies behind it.

 What is Yacon Syrup?

-Yacon syrup is extracted from the tuberous roots of the Yacon plant.
+Yacon syrup is extracted from the roots of the Yacon plant.

-The Yacon plant, also called Smallanthus sonchifolius, grows natively in the Andes, a range of mountains in South America.
+The Yacon plant, also called Smallanthus sonchifolius, grows natively in the Andes mountains in South America.

-However, this plant is far from being a new invention.
-It has been eaten and used for medicinal purposes for hundreds of years in South America.
+This plant has been eaten and used for medicinal purposes for hundreds of years in South America.

 People there believed it to have powerful medicinal properties, leading to improvements in diabetes and helping with kidney and digestive disorders (1).

 This is what the Yacon root looks like… kind of similar to a sweet potato:

 The juices from the roots are extracted, then filtered and evaporated in a chemical-free manufacturing process that resembles the way Maple syrup is made.
 A very natural process (2).

 The final product is a sweet-tasting syrup, with a dark color and a consistency similar to molasses.